mtod92/equpy/README.md

 ```

 # Performance benchmark
-To test the performance of equpy, we have ran the simple example provided in [chempy documentation](https://github.com/bjodah/chempy#chemical-equilibria) and timed uniquely the solver execution time with the "time" module.
+To test the performance of equpy, we focus on the most complete chemistry package available for Python users and the built-in MATLAB solver *vpasolve*.
+In order to test them on the same problem, we have ran the simple example provided in [chempy documentation](https://github.com/bjodah/chempy#chemical-equilibria) and timed uniquely the solver execution time with the "time" module, leaving out all overhead required for variables definitions and setting up the problem.

 ## chempy benchmark
 ```